scottgriv/sql-mssql_openjson_example/README.md

 ## Getting Started

-The `openjson.sql` file found in the root of this repository contains a `T-SQL` script that demonstrates how to use the `OPENJSON` function in `Microsoft SQL Server`.
+The `openjson_function.sql` file found in the root of this repository contains a `T-SQL` script that demonstrates how to use the `OPENJSON` function in `Microsoft SQL Server 2016 and above`.
+The `xml_function.sql` file found in the root of this repository contains a `T-SQL` script that demonstrates how to use the `XML` functions in `Microsoft SQL Server 2014`.

 The query was created as an answer for a question on [Stack Overflow](https://stackoverflow.com/) on `09/14/22` that I answered called [How to perform a two column split by linking your data in sql server](https://stackoverflow.com/questions/73575888/how-to-perform-a-two-column-split-by-linking-your-data-in-sql-server).